College of Education

 The College of Education (COE) has selective admission, retention, and graduation requirements for the completion of a program at The University of Akron.

-For all students applying to a College of Education teacher preparation program, the admission and degree requirements outlined in the current UA Undergraduate Bulletin will be used to determine admission (or readmission) and degree requirements for all programs.
+For all students applying to a College of Education's Professional Education program, the admission and degree requirements outlined in the current UA Undergraduate Bulletin will be used to determine admission (or readmission) and degree requirements for all programs.

 From admission through graduation, all decisions are made following the College’s or department’s approved criteria.
 Prior to admission to a program, Ohio requires all colleges and universities preparing teachers and educational personnel to assess students in the areas of verbal communication and academic achievement.
-Letters of recommendation are also required.
 The University of Akron’s College of Education admission procedures are designed to establish admission criteria, provide for assessments, allow for skills enhancement, reassessment and reapplication where appropriate.

-Admission Timeline: Admission to a College of Education teacher preparation program is in effect for five years from the date of admission.
-All criteria and procedures regarding selective admission and retention are available in the Office of Student Services Advisement Center, Zook Hall 207, The University of Akron, Akron, OH 44325, phone (330) 972-7750.
+Admission Timeline: Admission to a College of Education Professional Education program is in effect for five years from the date of admission.
+All criteria and procedures regarding selective admission and retention are available in the College of Education, Central Hower Community School, room 301, The University of Akron, Akron, OH 44325, phone (330) 972-7750 or www.uakron.edu/education.

 All students are required to have completed the application process no less than six weeks prior to the semester in which they wish to begin coursework in the College of Education.
-Applications are available in the Office of Student Services, Zook 207.
+Additional information and applications are available on the College of Education website at http://www.uakron.edu/education/academic-programs/CIS/how-to-apply.dot.

 Program Area of Study: All students are expected to comply with requirements specified by the program to which they are applying.
 These are available in the department.

 Advisement: All students will be assigned an advisor and will need to complete an individualized Program Course Distribution (PCD) with their advisor or other approved program designee.
-This PCD needs to be completed during the first semester of admission.
-Students are encouraged to see their program advisor as frequently as necessary to assure they are maintaining progress in their program.
+This PCD must be completed during the first semester of admission.
+Students are encouraged to see their program advisor when necessary to assure they are maintaining progress in their program.

-Licensure: After graduation, students may apply for licensure through the Office of Student Services.
+Licensure: After graduation, students may apply for licensure through the College of Education.
 The State of Ohio requires all applicants for licensure to submit a current BCII/FBI Clearance.
 A BCII/FBI clearance is valid for 12 months from the date of issue.
 Ohio also requires all applicants for licensure to pass appropriate examination(s) for intended area(s) of licensure.
-Information about specific licenses can be obtained from the Office of Student Services Licensure Coordinator.
+Information about specific licenses can be obtained from the College of Education's Licensure Coordinator.

-Coursework: Coursework more than 10 years old may not be applicable for licensure.
+Coursework: Coursework more than 5 years old may not be accepted for licensure.
 Check with your advisor regarding specific departmental policies.

 Transfer Students: Transfer students will be expected to meet the same admission standards as University of Akron students.